 The Road to a Perfect Hairline

 Some say England rugby great Mr. Jonny Wilkinson was the perfect number ten.
 But Jonny Wilkinson didn’t reach rugby’s sporting pinnacle without his fair share of blood, sweat and tears.
 Jonny’s story resonates with me, because in his own search for perfection, he never stopped tweaking, fine-tuning and finding ways to make his own game as good as it could be.
-I, on the other hand, was forever looking at game-changing hair regrowth techniques and strategies that would help achieve the perfect hairline.
+I, on the other hand, was forever looking at game-changing hair regrowth techniques and strategies that would help combat my receding hairline.